0

 Do I have to get things in shape before you do the internal audit?

-If the NDIS Commission auditor carrying out your next formal audit, is doing their job properly they will give you a major nonconformity for not having an internal audit outcome to show them.
+If the NDIS Commission auditor carrying out your next formal audit is doing their job properly, they will give you a major non-conformity for not having an internal audit outcome to show them.
 That will have a domino effect on other areas also such as: risk, complaints, incidents, information, human resource, continuity of care, emergency management and many more.

 How long will the internal audit take?